Skip over main navigation

 This is useful for patients with pre-existing gum disease.
 The bristles of the toothbrush are placed on the gum margins such that they point away from the crown of the tooth at an angle of 45 degrees.
 The brush is vibrated backwards and forwards with a horizontal movement to gently dislodge the plaque.
 This can be a time-consuming method, is difficult to master and may cause mild trauma to the gums if not carried out appropriately with the correct brush.

-Toothpaste aids the removal of any subsequent build up of plaque and calculus (tartar).
-In addition it provides a pleasant tasting mouth and fresh breath and can include fluoride, antimicrobials and desensitising agents.
+Toothpaste aids the removal of any subsequent build-up of plaque and calculus (tartar).
+In addition, it provides a pleasant tasting mouth and fresh breath and can include fluoride, antimicrobials and desensitising agents.
 Most commercially available toothpastes contain fluoride that gradually causes a microscopic hardening of the outer surface of the teeth.
 As fluoride has no notable oral or other side-effects, patients with established renal failure are advised to use a fluoride-containing toothpaste.

 Individuals with a high risk of dental decay (e.g. those with a dry mouth) may benefit from regular use of toothpaste with very high fluoride content such as Colgate Duraphat® 2800ppm, which can be prescribed by a dentist or a doctor.

 Fluoride mouthwashes (e.g. Fluorigard®) are particularly recommended for patients who have a dry mouth (xerostomia) to lessen the risk of dental decay.
-Fluoride mouthrinses can be used on a daily or weekly basis and may be used in addition to fluoride-containing toothpastes.
-Fluoride mouthrinses should not be swallowed.
+Fluoride mouth rinses can be used on a daily or weekly basis and may be used in addition to fluoride-containing toothpastes.
+Fluoride mouth rinses should not be swallowed.

-These stain dental plaque, thus indicating areas of plaque left behind after tooth-cleaning.
+Disclosing Agents - These stain dental plaque, thus indicating areas of plaque left behind after tooth-cleaning.
 These are useful in assessing how effective is tooth-cleaning.

-These are designed to remove plaque not cleaned from between the teeth during tooth-brushing.
+Interdental Cleaning Devices - These are designed to remove plaque not cleaned from between the teeth during tooth-brushing.
 Dental floss and dental tape are the most frequently used interdental cleaning aids.
 The floss or tape requires to be threaded between the teeth and gently curled around the side of the tooth, slid down to the gums and gently brought back up to the top of the tooth.
 These agents can sometimes be difficult to use, thus it may be best to use dental floss with a suitable floss holder.

-Dentine hypersensitivity manifests as diffuse dental pain in response to cold air, cold water or fruit drinks.
+Dentine Hypersensitivity - Dentine hypersensitivity manifests as diffuse dental pain in response to cold air, cold water or fruit drinks.
 The pain is short lasting and dull in nature.
 Use of a good toothbrush, an effective method of tooth-cleaning together with a fluoride-containing toothpaste minimises the risk of dentine hypersensitivity.

 The treatment of dentine hypersensitivity comprises: